juliaaribeiro/NER/README.md

 ## About

 This project presents a comprehensive comparative study of **Named Entity Recognition (NER)** in Portuguese, evaluating state-of-the-art approaches for information extraction.
-We investigate the effectiveness of fine-tuning and few-shot learning techniques across the BERT transformer-based model and large language models (LLMs) such as LLAMA and QWEN on diverse Portuguese datasets.
+We investigate the effectiveness of fine-tuning technique across the BERT transformer-based model and large language models (LLMs) such as QWEN on diverse Portuguese datasets.
 The study employs iterative stratification for dataset partitioning, ensuring balanced distribution of entity types across folds to provide robust cross-validation and reliable performance estimation.

 ## Overview

 The project encompasses:

-- **Multiple Models**: BERT, LLAMA, and QWEN with different scales
+- **Multiple Models**: BERT and QWEN with different scales
-- **Multiple Approaches**: Fine-tuning and Few-shot learning strategies
+- **Multiple Approaches**: Fine-tuning learning strategies
 - **Multiple Datasets**: CachacaNER, HAREM (First, Second, Mini), leNER, Paramopama, and UlyssesNER-BR
 - **Comprehensive Evaluation**: Cross-validation